quixio/quix-samples/python/sources/Electric-Motor-Data/README.md

-# Electric Motor Temperature Data
+# Electric motor temperature data

-Stream live data from a permanent magnet synchronous motor (PMSM)
+Stream live data from a permanent magnet synchronous motor (PMSM).

 This example is intended to provide some data for you to experiment with.